DotAdrien/Notes/General/SMBclient.md

-# 🌸 John command
+# 🌸 SMBclient

-Welcome to the reference guide for John usage.
+Welcome to the reference guide for SMBclient usage.

 ---